-The professional development plan includes goals, strategies and activities directed toward helping all students achieve the New York State P-12 Common Core Learning Standards ("the standards") and demonstrate attributes and behaviors aligned with district-wide initiatives.
+The professional development plan includes goals, strategies and activities directed toward helping all students achieve the Next Generation Learning Standards ("the standards") and demonstrate attributes and behaviors aligned with district-wide initiatives.
 Curriculum review, alignment and development are directly tied to the standards.
 The training related to Culturally Responsive Practice is designed to ensure that all students and subgroups have access to rigorous, grade level, common core work without any disproportionality in school programs and services.
 The initiative to improve Reading instruction at kindergarten through grade eight is founded not only on the standards for English Language Arts but on the wealth of scientifically based Reading research available in recent years (Calkins' Units of Study, Instructional Strategies Approach, etc.).
-Our emphasis will extend beyond using assessments to inform instruction to work on closing the achievement and opportunity gaps that exists between Troy's students and students statewide.
+Our emphasis will extend beyond using assessments to inform instruction to work on closing the achievement and opportunity gaps that exist between Troy's students and students statewide.
+We recognize that the gap has been exacerbated by the Covid-19 Pandemic, and our plan directly responds to the demonstrated needs as they exist today.

 Our mentoring training will assist beginning teachers and inform discussion between those teachers and their mentors that includes standards appropriate for a particular grade level and content area (i.e. the "major work of the grade").
-In addition, training will be incorporated to address the many areas associated with the changes to the Annual Professional Performance Review Plan (APPR), consistent with 3012-d, including but not limited to the following: Danielson 2013, OASYS and SLOs.
+In addition, training will be incorporated to address the many areas associated with the changes to the Annual Professional Performance Review Plan (APPR), consistent with 3012-d and our district-wide approved variance.
 Increased training on the full and effective integration of technology into our district-wide programs and services will include its use in curriculum, instruction and assessment for all students.
 The training related to improving the achievement of students with disabilities will involve differentiating the content (based on the learning standards), processes and products for student learning.
-This work will extend to include the support of instructional coaches working at the elementary level to provide multiple entry points for students and necessary scaffolds to ensure rigorous, grade level work for all students.
+This work will extend to include the support of instructional coaches working at the elementary and middle levels to provide multiple entry points for students and necessary scaffolds to ensure rigorous, grade level work for all students.

 As the final component of the planned professional development for the Troy City Schools, training is also necessary in two critical areas - meeting the social and emotional needs of students and engaging parents and families in strong partnerships for education.
 Our proposed professional development plan speaks to a method of communication for all initiatives on both district and building levels to ensure horizontal and vertical alignment.
+We are excited about the adoption of a new parent communication tool called ParentSquare.